-This page explains my class schedule in greater detail.
-It will help you understand how I’ve structured my elementary library lesson plans are structured in the Elementary Librarian Community.
+This page explains my most recent class schedule in greater detail.
+It will help you understand how the elementary library lesson plans are structured in the Elementary Librarian Community.

-I work in a K-5 elementary school that operates on a fixed schedule.
-I teach Library Skills classes on Tuesdays, Thursdays, and every other Friday (which is a repeat of either Tuesday’s or Thursday’s schedule).
-So essentially, I see each homeroom for library skills five times in a typical month.
+This schedule is for a K-5 elementary school that operates on a fixed schedule.
+Library Skills classes are taught on Tuesdays, Thursdays, and every other Friday (which is a repeat of either Tuesday’s or Thursday’s schedule).
+Each homeroom visits for library skills five times in a typical month.
 Classrooms visit the library to check out books on Mondays and Wednesdays.

-When I see classes on Fridays, we usually read either silently (grades 3-5) or with partners (grades K-2) and take Accelerated Reader tests for the entire class time.
-Elementary students have very few opportunities in today’s assessment driven schools to simply read for pleasure, so I always include reading in my library curriculum.
+When classes are in the library on Fridays, they usually read either silently (grades 3-5) or with partners (grades K-2) and take Accelerated Reader tests for the entire class time.
+Elementary students have very few opportunities in today’s assessment driven schools to simply read for pleasure, so silent reading is included in this library curriculum.

-I see each homeroom for 35 minutes, which amounts to about 30 minutes after you get everyone settled down and leave time to line them up in an orderly fashion at the end of class.
+Each homeroom visits for 35 minutes, which amounts to about 30 minutes after everyone settles down and you leave time to line them up in an orderly fashion at the end of class.

-My favorite way to teach my library lessons is to use stations.
-I divide students into three teams at the beginning of the school year or semester.
-I have 9 student computers in my library, so each group has no more than 9 students in it.
-When I have a class with more than 27 students, I just let 2 students work on a computer together or I allow a trustworthy student to use one of my teacher stations.
+Students are divided into three teams at the beginning of the school year or semester.
+There are 9 student computers in the library, so each group has no more than 9 students in it.
+If there's a class with more than 27 students, 2 students work on a computer together or a trustworthy student will be allowed to use one of the teacher stations.

-My library lesson plans included in the Elementary Librarian Community will typically include 3 main activities for each month.
-I use these activities in my stations.
-Instead of rotating to each station during a single class session, we rotate each week.
+The library lesson plans included in the Elementary Librarian Community will typically include 3 main activities for each month.
+Each of the three activities could be a station.
+Instead of rotating to each station during a single class session, students rotate each week.
 This way, each group gets a full 30 minutes in a station.

 So this is what a typical month’s library visits might look like: